 Words of Caution

 You want to make sure you don’t sell property to a friend or family member in order to protect it.
 Doing so within a specific amount of time before filing bankruptcy can result in fines and a lot of headaches.
 It is best to talk to your attorney first because you may be surprised at what you can save through exemptions, minimizing property loss.
 It is the fact that property loss is minimal or non-existent that people turn to bankruptcy lawyer as a debt relief solution.
-Keep in mind if your financial problems are the result of lost work or injury due to an auto accident, you should consult a personal injury lawyer.
+Keep in mind if your financial problems are the result of lost work or injury due to an auto accident, you should consult a personal injury lawyer or even locally a Provo personal injury lawyer.